NPO-197/PokemonTypeChartRandomizer/README.md

 Click on 'Example=>' to generate an example chart to get a feel for the settings.
 For a Gen 1 game consider checking "Replace Dragon Rage?" to replace dragon rage with Dragon Breath. (optional)
 Click on 'Randomize ROM' and specify the seed (or leave blank for a random one)
-then name the randomized Pokemon ROM, a spoiler log .csv file will be gerenated with the same name.
+then name the randomized Pokemon ROM, a spoiler log .csv file will be generated with the same name.

 To make a custom type chart click on the 'edit' check mark box,
 and use the four buttons on top to modify the current type chart however you wish.